ferrucc-io/bitcoin/README.md

 lein figwheel dev
 ```

 Figwheel will automatically push cljs changes to the browser.

+Hot reloading

 Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).